Skip to content

 Implementation review receipts include:

-• Verdict: SHIP, NEEDS_WORK, or MAJOR_RETHINK
+• Verdict: SHIP, NEEDS_WORK, MAJOR_RETHINK, or NEEDS_HUMAN

 • Confidence anchors